 Pop-up Event Location/ Date/ Time Paper Surveys Completed Observed Demographics and Additional Notes 2 North Fair Oaks Library and Fair Oaks 55 surveys completed Age: Majority were 65+ years old.
 There were some families with children.
 Community Center 2600 Middlefield Road March 24, 2023 Language: Majority of participants spoke Spanish.
 9:00AM - 1:00PM Gender: There were slightly more females than males.
 Additional context: The program manager at the Adult Activity Center took copies of the survey to distribute to their constituents.
 Although County staff and promotoras distributed flyers with survey QR codes to community members in cars waiting in line for the food distribution, due to fast moving nature of the line, many did not complete the survey at the event.
-Jornaleros Laborers/Chavez 38 surveys completed Age: Majority of participants were 18-59, with one participant who was 65+.
+Jornaleros 3 Laborers/Chavez 38 surveys completed Age: Majority of participants were 18-59, with one participant who was 65+.
 Supermarket 3282 Middlefield Rd March 27, 2023 Language: All jornaleros surveyed spoke Spanish.
 8:00AM - 10:00AM Gender: All jornaleros surveyed were male.
 Additional context: Promotoras canvassed nearby businesses around Chavez Supermarket.
-Samaritan House Free Clinic 23 Age: Majority of participants were between the ages of 25-45.
-114 5 th Ave March 27, 2023 10:00AM - 12:30PM Language: Majority of participants spoke Spanish.
-10.00/AIVI - 12.001 IVI Gender: Majority of participants were male.
+Samaritan House Free Clinic 114 5 th Ave March 27, 2023 10:00AM - 12:30PM 21 surveys completed Age: Majority of participants were between the ages of 25-45.
+Language: Majority of participants spoke Spanish.
+Gender: Majority of participants were male.